PapiLer/Reforestation/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## What did one snowman say to the other snow man?
+Do you smell carrot?